Lotte Labowsky: Refugee and scholar

 On her death in 1991, Labowsky's legacy to Somerville included a collection of antiquarian books, a painting by Paula Modersohn-Becker and funding for a fellowship named for Rosemary Woolf.

+Labowsky proof-read the German text for the posthumous publication of Ludwig Wittgenstein's Remarks on Colour (1977) and advised the translation of On Certainty (1969) and Remarks on the Foundations of Mathematics (1956).

 She died in Oxford on 28 July 1991, aged 86.
 Her obituary in The Times said that she "...embodied the humanist tradition of a bygone age in Europe".